andyxf1029/minimal-mistakes/docs/_docs/tutorial.md

 Follow the below steps to get familiar with the Record & Playback feature for Web UI tests

 Step 1: Launch Last-Hit and click Create New Workspace on the main screen.
 Provide a name and location for your workspace and click OK.
 An empty workspace will be created.

 ![](/docs/_docs/media/tutorial/Last-Hit-WelcomePage.png)

 ![](/docs/_docs/media/tutorial/Last-Hit-CreateWorkspace.png)

 Step 2: Click the Create New One on left frame to create new story(test case).
 Provide a name for your story and click OK.
 An empty story will be created.

 ![](/docs/_docs/media/tutorial/Last-Hit-CreateNewStory.png)

 Step 3: click the Create New One on left frame to crate new flow(set of test step).
 Provide a name for your flow and click ok.
 An empty flow will be created.

 ![](/docs/_docs/media/tutorial/Last-Hit-CreateNewFlow.png)

 Step 4: Click Record from the main toolbar.

 ![](/docs/_docs/media/tutorial/Last-Hit-ClickRecordButton.png)

 Step 5: Provide Start Url and Device whick you wanted, click Ok.

 ![](/docs/_docs/media/tutorial/Last-Hit-StartRecordDialog.png)

 Step 6: Once your application has been launched, you will be directed to the Login page.
 Enter valid username and password, then click Login.

 ![](/docs/_docs/media/tutorial/Last-Hit-Recording.png)

 Step 7: Now we have finished this flow, click Stop from the main toolbar to finish recording.

 ![](/docs/_docs/media/tutorial/Last-Hit-StopRecording.png)

 Step 8: Click Stop close Chromium.

 ![](/docs/_docs/media/tutorial/Last-Hit-StopRecordDialog.png)

-Step 9: Click Play to execute recorded test cases in your chromium.
+Step 9: Now you can just click Play to execute recorded test cases in your chromium.
+It's as simple as that

 ![](/docs/_docs/media/tutorial/Last-Hit-StartReplay.png)

 The story and flow scripts whick you recorded and replay will store in your worksapce with json file.

 ![](/docs/_docs/media/tutorial/Last-Hit-Script.png)

 Scripts is in a very clear and readable format, you can read the JSON file to see the detailed steps of the test case.

 ```json
 {
 	"description": "",